locmai0808/nvidia-sniper/README.md

 # nvidia-sniper [![discord](https://img.shields.io/discord/756303724095471617.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/rks69fD)

 This bot helps us buy Nvidia Founders Edition GPUs as soon as they become available.
+(NO LONGER WORKS)

 ## Features

 - Continuously monitor the availability of target GPU on www.nvidia.com
 - Automatically checkout item using PayPal or as guest (credit card)
 - Automatically submit the order for credit card payment
 - Support for multiple locales (as defined in `data/customer.json`)
 - Support for multiple GPUs (as defined in `data/gpus.json`)